Margaret Roach Wheeler: Art career

 Hiring a firm to analyze the market and design a business plan in 1981, the consultant told Wheeler the business would likely be unsuccessful.
 Ignoring the advice, she left her teaching job and opened Mahota Handwovens, named after her maternal great-great-grandmother.
-She conducted her own study with museums which were known for promoting Indigenous art.
+She conducted her own study with museums that were known for promoting Indigenous art.
 When she consulted with Tulsa's Gilcrease Museum, curators asked her to design 20 garments for a fashion show.
-Wheeler combines her fine arts training with classical weaving techniques to make garments which are "an expressive cultural art form."
+Wheeler combines her fine arts training with classical weaving techniques to make garments that are "an expressive cultural art form."

 Wheeler viewed clothing as wearable art, merging function with display, as she considered that the body was simply a canvas upon which art could be seen.
 As her childhood had been spent among numerous Indigenous groups, Wheeler's woven goods tend to merge design elements and motifs from many Native cultures.

-Interested in history, Wheeler researches in museum and archaeological collections, to discover historic techniques used prior to and after European colonization.
+Interested in history, Wheeler researches in museum and archaeological collections, to discover historic techniques used before and after European colonization.
 Her interest includes discovery of diverse materials, such as hides, feathers, beadwork, ribbonwork, bison fur, and others that she adds to woven fabrics, using natural fibers.
 She does not use actual beads or feathers in her designs but weaves various fibers to mimic other materials.
 Her craftsmanship has won awards at the Santa Fe Market and earned her a Smithsonian Fellowship, in 2000, where she served as a visiting artist for the National Museum of the American Indian.
 She has also worked as an adjunct professor at Southwest Missouri State University and conducts lectures at various universities on textile arts.
 In 2009, she branched into costume design, working with composer Jerod Tate and poet Linda Hogan on the production Lowak Shoppala (Fire and Light).
 Using dancers from Cara Crawford Dance Studio and members of the Chickasaw Children's Choir, Chickasaw Dance Troupe, Chickasaw Hymn Singers and Oklahoma Youth Orchestra, the multi-media production was a celebration of Chickasaw culture.
 Wheeler has exhibited internationally and conducted weaving workshops throughout the United States.
 In 2010, she taught courses in Devon and Reading, England, having previously taught twice in England.